-Android Optimization You Can Do On Your Own
+Android Optimization You Can Do on Your Own.

-Kill Background Apps: Even if you have a strong internal and external memory the chance of your phone slowing down is possible.
-This could be because of a heavy load on the processor due to background activity.
-To terminate this activity killing the apps that are not in use yet are running in the background is the first step.
-This can save you from a major slowdown in performance.
+Kill Background Apps: Even if your phone has a strong internal and external memory, there is still a chance it may slow down.
+This could be due to a heavy load on the processor caused by background activity.
+To terminate this activity, the first step is to close the apps that are not in use but are still running in the background.
+This can help prevent a major slowdown in performance.

-With App: Run the Clean Master App and tap on ‘Phone Boost’.
-The following screen will appear once the application has analyzed the CPU usage, apps currently running, and the amount of memory that is acquirable.
-Select the desired apps by checking the box provided against each and tap on Boost.
-This shall improve CPU performance to a great degree, resulting in a faster processing.
+With the App: Run the Clean Master App and tap on ‘Phone Boost’.
+The following screen will appear once the application has analyzed CPU usage, apps currently running, and the amount of acquirable memory.
+Select the desired apps by checking the box provided beside each one and tap on ‘Boost.
+This should greatly improve CPU performance, resulting in faster

 Via Play Store: Technically speaking, there is no manual or app-based procedure to keep your apps up to date.
-However, Play Store by Google offers the provision.
-Go to My Apps and on your Play Store account and check whether the apps are updated or not.
-Click on Update All to update all the available updates for listed apps.
-Any or all bug fixes and updates in the performance/features of the software will be implemented.
+However, Google’s Play Store offers the provision.
+Go to My Apps in your Play Store account and check whether the apps are updated or not.
+Click on ‘Update All’ to update all the available updates for listed apps.
+Any or all bug fixes and updates in the performance or features of the software will be implemented.

-- Tap on Uninstall at the bottom
+- Tap on “Uninstall” at the bottom.

-- Select the app, you no longer need.
+- Select the app you no longer need.

 - Tap on Uninstall on the top

-Go to Settings
+Go to settings.

-Tap on the app that you want to uninstall
+Tap on the app that you want to uninstall.

-Tap on Clear Data
+Tap on “Clear Data.

-Tap on Uninstall
+Tap on ‘Uninstall.’

 Get Rid of Junk Data: Many unwanted items reside on your Android device, such as system cache, temporary files, and junk data, making it sluggish and sometimes unresponsive.
 Deleting these files is necessary at regular intervals to prevent any performance issues.